The Zak phase in topologically insulating chains: invariants and limitations: Conflict of Interest, Funding and Data Availability

-The author declares no conflict of interest.
-D.\ M.\ and G.\ P.\ gratefully acknowledge financial support from Ministero dell’Università e della Ricerca (MUR, Italian Ministry of University and Research) and Next Generation EU within PRIN 2022AKRC5P ``Interacting Quantum Systems: Topological Phenomena and Effective Theories'' and within PNRR–MUR Project no.~PE0000023-NQSTI, as well as Sapienza Università di Roma within Progetto di Ricerca di Ateneo 2023 and 2024.
-No new data were created or analyzed in this study.
+The Authors thank the anonymous referee for the thoughtful observations on the first submitted version of the present paper.\\ D. M. and G. P. gratefully acknowledge financial support from Ministero dell'Universit\`{a} e della Ricerca (MUR, Italian Ministry of University and Research) and Next Generation EU within PRIN 2022AKRC5P ``Interacting Quantum Systems: Topological Phenomena and Effective Theories'' and within PNRR-MUR Project no.~PE0000023-NQSTI, as well as Sapienza Universit\`{a} di Roma within Progetto di Ricerca di Ateneo 2023 and 2024. \\ F. M. thanks M.L.L. for her support and encouragement in undertaking the journey into mathematics as well.